 Secondly, women must be made aware of these issues.
 Even after the delivery of the baby, the issue faced in the first pregnancy can affect another one too.
 Above all, these problems not only affect your body during the time of pregnancy and delivery but after the delivery too.
 This is one of the crucial factors why women go through postpartum depression.

 It can be challenging for women to figure out things related to pregnancy all by themselves.
-Hence, The Health Capital focuses on bringing CARE, COMFORT and CONVENIENCE to women who have any queries or issues related to their health.
+Hence, The Health Capital – Reproductive Health Consultant for females focuses on bringing CARE, COMFORT, and CONVENIENCE to women who have any queries or issues related to their health.
 It helps them through its Free Reproductive Health Analysis Test.
-The Health Capital wants to make sure that women know there are people and organisations out there who are ready to help them in any walk of life.
+The Health Capital wants to make sure that women know there are people and organizations out there who are ready to help them in any walk of life.
 Especially in the case of pregnancy and reproductive health, The Health Capital understands the bond that is immediately created by women to their fetuses the minute they hear the news.

 Though home pregnancy kits or home tests are beneficial for women to get an idea about their pregnancy, a Serum Beta HCG test, a blood test that checks levels of hormones, is more advisable.